8th International Artist’s Book Triennial Vilnius 2018

 In Venice I spent only two hours and I had to move to my hotel in the Alps.
 Before moving I ate Venetian ice cream with Italian espresso… Yes, the real espresso is only in Italia!
 I did 2551 km till Venice only for bringing one suitcase of artist’s books for the exhibition in the Gallery SG.
 I never have been so short time in Venezia.
 In reality I was very disappointed…

-Again local road.
-But when you cross the highway no. A4 and you start to move to the north of Italy, everything changing.
+But when you cross the highway no. A4 and you start to drive on local roads to the north of Italy, everything changing.
 You start to breathe freely, you see the beautiful Alps, clean and nice small villages.
 Here the Time is more slow…

 With darkness I reached the Italian village Timau.
 The hotel was in front of the old church.
 I was only one guest in this small hotel…

 At night I walking in the village and found 3 churches, one was extremely big.
 I started to think, it is too many churches for one small, very small village… The reason of this three churches, and many crosses on the houses, and small chapels – the Wars.
 Here I found the Military Museum “Museo La Zona Carnia nella Grande Guerra 1915-1918”.
 The village remembering the horror and hardships these soldiers endured during the first and the second wars.
 In the past this village belongs to Austria.